dubnium0/AnimationCreator/README.md

 # Animal Life Animation Creator

-This project is a Python application that creates educational animations about animal lives using OpenAI's API.
+This project is a Python application that creates educational animations about animal lives.

 ## Preview

 ![Application Screenshot](ss.jpeg)

-*The web application interface showing the story creation and video generation features*

 ## Features